stonybrook-lin539/main/source/main/02_ngrams_linguistics/01_scaling_ngrams.md

   Hard proofs are very, very hard.
   They are much harder than designing a simulation.
   But unless you are a professional mathematician, most proofs you'll ever see are fairly easy.
-  And easy proofs are very, very easy.
+  And easy proofs require very little effort.
   You can often work them out in less than 30 minutes, and they only take a few lines to write down.

 - **Guarantees**